AC Oulu: Veikkausliiga; 2021–present

 In the 2021 Veikkausliiga season, after the run of poor results, the head coach Jyrki Ahola was sacked in September and replaced by Portuguese Ricardo Duarte.
 AC Oulu finished 11th in the league, and successfully defended its place in the relegation play-offs against RoPS.

 In the 2022 season, the club finished in the 7th place, after having narrowly missed the top-6 championship group in the league.
 AC Oulu established its place in the league, after having mostly played in the second-tier Ykkönen since its foundation in 2002.

 In the early 2023, AC Oulu reached to the final of the pre-season Finnish League Cup tournament, after winning Inter Turku on penalties in the semi-final.
 They eventually fell short to HJK in the final, losing the game 2–1.
 Before the league season started, the club sold its own local protégé Miika Koskela to Norwegian club Tromsø IL, and in the summer transfer window Otso Liimatta was sold to Portuguese Primeira Liga club FC Famalicão.

 In August 2023, the head coach Duarte announced that he will leave the club after the season, and his option will not be exercised.
 Only a couple of weeks later, the club announced that Duarte was sacked with an immediate effect, following the loss in the 2023 Finnish Cup semi-final against Ilves, and the miserable results in the league.
 However, in the end of the season, the club renewed its position in 7th place in the league, having narrowly missed the top-6 again.

 After the club had turned 20 years of age in 2022, AC Oulu started the documentary project with a local production studio Feeniks Visual, to highlight the early years when the club was formed starting in 2002.
-The one-hour long documentary film was first published in the late June 2023 exclusively, and later in April 2024 for the public.
+The one-hour long documentary film was first shown in late June 2023 exclusively, and later in April 2024 for the public.